devops-myway/My-DockerFile-Compose-Examples/Dockercommands1/Docker Networking.md

 PING container2 (172.22.0.3): 56 data bytes
 64 bytes from 172.22.0.3: seq=0 ttl=64 time=4.205 ms
 ``````
-- Docker uses a software-based bridge network that allows containers connected
-- to the same bridge network to communicate while isolating them from other containers not running in the same bridge network.
-- containers on the same bridge can see each other using their IPs.
-- BIG QUESTIONS!!!!!!
-What if I want to use the containers’ name instead of the IP.
-- ANSWER!!!!! the default bridge network does not support automatic service discovery.

 ``````sh
 # how containers running in the same bridge network can connect to each other